cba85/woocommerce-mondialrelay-demo/README.md

     💰 This plugin is a paid plugin and it’s not included in this project.

-    The project includes a `woocommerce-mondialrelay.sql` file that contains pre-configured settings for the plugin.

-    * Import this file in your database.

-    When importation is done, the WooCommerce Mondial Relay plugin is now configured.
+    When importation is done, you have to configure the WooCommerce Mondial Relay plugin.
 [See details here](#woocommerce-mondial-relay-configuration).

     📖  WooCommerce Mondial Relay plugin documentation *(in French only 🇫🇷 )* : https://docs.mondialrelay-woocommerce.com/

-5. You have to enter your Google Api Key on the `Settings` page of WooCommerce Mondial Relay plugin in Wordpress administration if you want to display Google Map in the widget on the checkout page.
-You can create an Google API Key on https://developers.google.com/maps/documentation/javascript/get-api-key

 ### Wordpress configuration